 Tetanolysin is another toxin produced by C. tetani during its early growth phase.
 It has hemolytic properties and causes membrane damage in other cells, but its role in clinical tetanus is uncertain.

 Predisposing factors — Because C. tetani will not grow in healthy tissues, a convergence of factors must be present in order for tetanus toxin to be elaborated in the human host.
-This combination of factors usually includes two or more of the following:
+This combination of factors usually includes absence of antibodies (ie, from inadequate vaccination) plus two or more of the following:

 ●A penetrating injury resulting in the inoculation of C. tetani spores